 0% introductory APR for balance transfers

 The JetBlue Plus Card offers a 0% introductory APR for first 12 billing cycles following each balance transfer that posts to account within 45 days of account opening.
 After that, the balance transfer APR is 13.24%, 21.24% or 26.24% variable, depending on your creditworthiness.

-Balance transfers also come with a fee, which is $5 or 3% of the transfer (whichever is greater).
+Balance transfers also come with a fee: The greater of $5 or 3% of the transfer.
 So while you can temporarily avoid paying interest on transferred balances, you'll want to make sure you can pay off the balance before the introductory period ends.

 ValuePenguin's verdict: Solid rewards for the JetBlue enthusiast